smeehan12/standalone-recast-tutorial/_episodes/06-workflow-intro.md

 Spend some time getting familiar with these utilities and then we will begin to tie them together into a jazzy workflow using some new tools - [packtivity](), [yadage](), and [recast]().

 #### Getting our Data and Background (EOS)
 As you have learned in the [HSF GitLab tutorial](), data is preserved and distributed on CERN GitLab via EOS using service accounts.
 As such, that is where our data and background samples are stored.
-More specifically, they are stored at `root://eosuser.cern.ch//eos/user/j/jesjer/ATLASRecast2021` and within that file you will find two histograms `background` and `data` which were produced with the same `event-selection` code but running over the entirety of the Run 2 dataset and all MC campaigns ... (not actually, they were produced with [this code](https://gitlab.cern.ch/recast-examples/background-generation) but we are going to pretend for the sake of the tutorial).
+More specifically, they are stored at `root://eosuser.cern.ch//eos/user/j/jesjer/ATLASRecast2021 [zzz may be updated]`, which is accessible with the `recasttu` service account (password zzz).
+Within that file you will find two histograms `background` and `data` which were produced with the same `event-selection` code but running over the entirety of the Run 2 dataset and all MC campaigns ... (not actually, they were produced with [this code](https://gitlab.cern.ch/recast-examples/background-generation) but we are going to pretend for the sake of the tutorial).

   > ## Exercise (15 min)
   > Practice running the python scripts that scale the signal to the correct cross section and luminosity and perform the statistical analysis in their respective docker environments.